Here are the different types of business ownership for small business owners

 What are the disadvantages of a limited partnership?

-- Liability might be unevenly distributed—If you organize your business as a limited partnership, the risks, responsibility, and liability won’t be evenly shared by all—only general partners are fully responsible for the company’s debts and obligations.
-(This isn’t necessarily a disadvantage, but it is a fact that should be clearly understood by every partner—you definitely want to make sure that everyone involved in your small business is clear about what their risks are.)
+- Liability might be unevenly distributed.
+If you organize your business as a limited partnership, the risks, responsibility, and liability won’t be evenly shared by all—only general partners have unlimited liability for the company’s debts and obligations.
+(This isn’t necessarily a disadvantage, but it is a fact every partner should clearly understand.
+You want to make sure that everyone involved in your small business is clear about what their risks are.)

 d.
 Corporation (also called a C-corporation)

 A corporation (or C-corporation) is a business that’s completely legally separate from its owner—in fact, it has a lot of the same rights that a person has.
 It can borrow money, start a lawsuit, own property, and enter a contract—as itself.

 What are the advantages of a corporation?